Prunus armeniaca

 Water thoroughly, take a step back, and smile.
 You deserve to enjoy your hard work!

-Before you put the roots inside the hole, make a small mound of dirt.
+If you purchased a bare root tree instead of a potted sapling, make a small mound of dirt.
 Place the roots inside the hole and spread them out in all directions.

 Backfill with two parts native soil combined with one part well-rotted compost or manure.

-This helps retain moisture, keep the soil temperature steady, and suppress weeds.
 Make sure to keep the mulch one to two inches away from the trunk to prevent water from collecting there and rotting the bark.

-During thawed periods, keep the soil evenly moist for the tree’s entire first year in the ground.
+During thawed periods, keep the soil evenly moist for the entire first year in the ground.
 To check the moisture level, stick your finger one inch down in the soil every couple of days.

 If it feels wet, avoid watering for another day or two.
 But if it feels dry, it’s time to give your tree a deep watering.